GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 A `textarea` is the most flexible way for your users to enter their address, and it's great for cutting and pasting.

-What are using address data for?
-Don't split your address form into components such as street name and number unless you really need to.
+You should avoid splitting your address form into components such as street name and number unless you really need to.
 Don't force users to try to fit their address into fields that don't make sense.

+* What are using address data for?
+Make sure to understand your data requirements and who sets them.

 Now add fields for **ZIP or postal code**, and **Country or region**.
 For simplicity, we've only included the first five countries.
 A full list is included in the [completed address form](https://address-form.glitch.me).